lks21c/baram/readme.md

 You don't have to manually configure KMS for S3 actions such as putting object, etc.

-### Delete directory with files
+### Delete directory with objects

-Suppose your bucket has a directory with 3 files.
+Suppose your bucket has a directory with 3 objects.

 ![image](https://github.com/lks21c/baram/assets/3079144/81185772-7a67-43bb-83a2-a652f2a6e3d0)

-You can delete the directory including all subdirectories and files with just one line of code.
+You can delete the directory including all subdirectories and objects with just one line of code.

 ```python
 from baram.s3_manager import S3Manager